 It’s no doubt technology has been growing at a tremendous speed since the invention of the internet.
-You might notice while visiting any banking site such as HDFC or SBI, you always more cautious about security.
-You don’t want any third party steal your money while you transfer online.

 This assurance comes true when you see a padlock icon on banking sites next to the URL of the browser’s address bar.
 It is nothing but an SSL/TLS.
 But have you ever wondered what does actually it mean for you?